-Late Fall and Winter can be a rewarding time of year for bass anglers.
-You can catch some big fish if you know the right tactics and can deal with the harsh conditions.
-Unlike the frenzied bites of Spring and Fall, and the steady summer morning and evening bites, Winter bites are few, but can produce some of your biggest bass- even in the dead of the winter.
-Perhaps one of the most productive winter weapons is the jigging spoon.
+Winter does not have to be about going to fishing expos and staying inside.
+It can be a rewarding time of year for bass anglers.
+It is a good time to catch big fish if you know the right tactics and can deal with what mother nature is dishing out.
+Unlike Spring and Fall, Winter bites are few, but can produce some of your biggest bass- even in the dead of the winter.
+Perhaps one of the most productive winter weapons is the spoon.
 They come in different shapes and sizes, with some of the most popular brands being Acme Kastmasters, Hopkins Shorties, the Cotton Cordell C.C., and the Luhr Jensen Krocodile.

 A spoon is a great way to target bass suspended deep in the water column.
 Spoons deliver a fluttering, fish-attracting descent that will vary in speed depending on the weight.
 Spoons are not complicated, being composed of sturdy metal hardware with strong, rust-proof hooks.
 The same spoons are often used for fresh and salt water.
 The particular shape of a spoon indicates a specific design intent- like producing a particular flutter or “swing” to the decent, setting a particular rate of decent, or providing a specific performance characteristic in certain types of current or wind conditions.
 Spoons often come in hammered nickel, silver or gold finish for extra flash.
 They range in weight from 1/4- to

 1 1/2-ounces.
 Heavier spoons are used when there’s a strong wind.
 Despite design differences, the one shared objective of all spoons is to resemble a dying baitfish.